-I’ve recently acquired a new addiction to vintage lenses after have too much fun shooting with some Leica M mount lenses and some old M42 mount lenses.
+I’ve recently developed a new addiction to vintage lenses after having too much fun shooting with some Leica M-mount lenses and older M42-mount lenses.

-The Industar has won lots of praise over the decades and people really seem to love it.
+The Industar has garnered widespread praise over the decades, and people seem to genuinely love it.
 Here is why!

 Industar 50mm 50-2 f3.5 Stats